Soccer ForwardSoccer ForwardOpen CupOpen Cup

 Jeffries’ Charlotte Hopefuls

 It's been a long road for Jeffries, but he’s a man who’s happy where he’s at.
 All the roster turnover in the third tier of American pro soccer won’t rattle him.
 How could it?
-This is a man who’s seen things in his career that would make a youngster’s head spin.
+He’s seen things in his career that would make a youngster’s head spin.

 That’s just how it goes.
 The cookie crumbles and you keep on keeping on.
 Always forward.
 Now Jeffries is leaning on the efforts and talents of Rafael Jauregui, just 20, who bagged a pair of goals in the First Round after arriving from USL Championship side Sacramento Republic in the off-season.
 Also in the mix is new arrival Jon Bakero, fresh from his stint with Memphis 901 in the USL Championship.
 He’s the son of former Barcelona and Spain National Team star Jose Mari Bakero.